carthworks/decibelapp/README.md

 > Build landing page with **Boostrap** and **jQuery** is so easy.

 ## Why ?
- this repo is suitable for simple projects.
+ this repo is suitable for simplejquery  projects.

 ## Features